HSLdevcom/jore4-robot/README.md

 # HOW TO RUN TESTS

-Tests can be run locally with run_tests.sh script.
+Tests can be run on local machine with run_tests.sh script.
 It takes two parameters, that are used as variables in robot files.

-1. environment you want to test against
+1. environment you want to test against (localhost, if you are running the service on your machine and dev or test for dev/test.jore.hsl.fi)
 2. Browser you want to test with (possible browsers chromium, firefox, webkit)

 f. ex. "sh run_tests.sh test chromium"